 When we need to store and work with geospatial, time series and other specialized data, we can sometimes use a database extension like TimescaleDb or PostGIS to make the data processing and storage more efficient.

 Sharding is partitioning on steroids and allows us to store parts of the database table (shards) on different servers.
 Distributed databases are often built with the concept of shards, but traditional SQL servers cannot automatically shard data, since they only work with one main server and replicas.
 So what can we do?

-We can investigate whether some clustering solution like MySQL Cluster for MySQL or Citus for PostgreSQL would solve our scaling problem.
+We can investigate whether some clustering solution like MySQL Cluster or Vitess for MySQL or Citus for PostgreSQL would solve our scaling problem.
 This solutions are built to provide “horizontally scalable SQL database” but they are not without limitations.
 For instance, MySQL Cluster doesn’t work with classic InnoDb engine, so we cannot just write applications like we used to.

 Another option is to shard data manually on the application layer.
 This brings additional complexity to the application where we need to manage multiple connections to different servers and query the databases appropriately, but it is a solution to consider.

 If the amount of data is our primary issue and our tables are becoming too large, we should think about whether we can put this data elsewhere.